dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 ---

 ### 🕶️ Motivation
-Numerous biology and medical procedures involve counting cells from images taken with a microscope.
+Many biology and medical procedures involve counting cells from images taken with a microscope.
 Counting cells reveals the concentration of bacteria and viruses and gives vital information on the progress of a disease.

 To accomplish the counting, researchers painstakingly count the cells by hand with the assistance of a device called [hemocytometer](https://www.youtube.com/watch?v=WWS9sZbGj6A&ab_channel=ThermoFisherScientific).
 This process is repetitive, tedious, and prone to errors.

-What if we could automate the counting by using an intelligent deep learning algorithm instead?
+*What if we could automate the counting by using an intelligent deep learning algorithm instead?*

 In this blog post, I will walk you through how to use the [IceVision](https://airctic.com/dev/getting_started_object_detection/) library and train a state-of-the-art deep learning model with [Fastai](https://github.com/fastai/fastai) to count microalgae cells.

+{{< notice tip >}}
-Among the things you will learn:
+By the end of this post, you will learn how to:

-* Installation of the libraries.
+* How to install the IceVision and and labelImg package.
 * Prepare and label any dataset for object detection.
-* Train a high-performance VFNet model with IceVision & Fastai.
+* Train a high-performance `VFNet` model with IceVision & Fastai.
 * Use the model for inference on new images.

-By the end of the post, you will have an object detection model that will automatically detect microalgae cells from an image.
+**P/S**: The end result - A high performance object detector in only 17 lines of code! 🚀
+{{< /notice >}}

 {{< figure_resizing src="inference.png" >}}

 Did I mention that all the tools used in this project are completely open-source and free of charge?
 Yes!